 consider the different ranges of each and note that air pollution is more of a transboundary problem than

 water or land pollution.
 You could also explore connections such as how air pollution becomes land or water

 toilets: How can you dispose of sewage without causing

-- Eco-homes: It's worth exploring the idea that most of us live in older homes and seeking ideas on how those can be made more eco-friendly through insulation or retro-fitted green technologies like
+- Passive solar: It's worth exploring the idea that most of us live in older homes and seeking ideas on how those can be made more eco-friendly through insulation or retro-fitted green technologies like

 - Environmentalism: What is environmentalism and what does it involve?

 - Fair trade: Why should we care where our products come from?
 Although not strictly science, it's worth incorporating some consideration of social justice into any discussion of environmental issues.
 How are people related to the environment?
 How does alleviating world poverty connect with issues like protecting the environment?